 How can I teach reading and writing if the lessons focus on speaking?

-speaking with reading and writingIf you want to make speaking the highest priority of your lessons, but parents are concerned with their children passing tests such as EIKEN, there’s a simple solution.
+If you want to make speaking the highest priority of your lessons, but parents are concerned with their children passing tests such as EIKEN, there’s a simple solution.
 You can do both.
 If parents truly want to see their children pass tests, you can design your lessons to focus on speaking during class time and practice reading and writing at home.
-For example, we’ve designed the BINGOBONGO Curriculum to teach nearly all of the vocabulary and grammar required to pass EIKEN 4 within our first two FUN!books, ideally used over a four-year period from kindergarten through the second grade of elementary school.
+For example, we’ve designed the BINGOBONGO Curriculum to teach nearly all of the vocabulary and grammar required to pass EIKEN 4 within our first two FUNbooks, ideally used over a four-year period from kindergarten through the second grade of elementary school.
 This style of curriculum could be applied to pass other similar standardized English tests as well.

 We’ve found this method to be successful, and it’s ideal for many reasons.
 When students do the reading and writing practice at home, they’re getting more exposure to English outside of the classroom and reviewing the concepts we’ve practiced speaking in class.
 That means they’re always ready to learn new concepts and practice using the previously learned expressions.
 Since eikaiwa lessons are only held once a week, the more efficient you can make your lessons, the faster your students will improve.
 On a side note, this lack of valuable time is also one of the reasons we don’t play games in any lessons at my school.

-At Step by Step, our students complete the Super Easy ABCs and 123s FUN!book by the time they’re 6 years old and finish the Super Easy Verbs & Sight Words FUN!book by the time they’re 8 years old.
+At Step by Step, our students complete the Super Easy ABCs and 123s FUNbook by the time they’re 6 years old and finish the Super Easy Verbs & Sight Words FUNbook by the time they’re 8 years old.
 At that point they will have enough knowledge and experience to pass the exams such as EIKEN 4 or 5 with minimal effort.
 As with any test, students should take some practice tests to become familiar with the testing procedure and format before taking the actual test.
 The great thing about this system is that we can build speaking skills in class while students work on reinforcing those skills with reading and writing practice at home.

 To make sure students are motivated to practice the reading and writing, and motivated to repeatedly listen to the practice chants and songs, we’ve created free curriculum cards which help teachers, students, and parents clearly understand what will be covered in each unit.
 Plus students can color the stars on the back of the curriculum card each time they watch a video or listen to a song, further encouraging listening and speaking review at home.
 This allows teachers to implement a reward system if they choose, giving points for achieving goals in each unit.
 We’ve recently decided to let any student who colors all 20 stars make an ABC Chomper character of their choice.